ST10399080/RaceDay/README.md

 # 📜 License

-This project was developed for educational purposes as part of the **PROG6212 Programming 2B Portfolio of Evidence (POE)**.
+This project is licensed under the MIT License.

----
+See [LICENSE](LICENSE) for full details.

 <div align="center">